 When David tried to introduce me to Doctor Who, I was hesitant.
-I’m not a science fiction fan by nature, and yet over the years, I’ve had loads of people try to convince me that their brand of sci-fi was the exception.
+I’m not a science fiction fan by nature.
+Yet over the years, I’ve had loads of people try to convince me that their brand of sci-fi was the exception.

 Being the youngest child in our family meant that I watched a lot more Star Wars than I had any interest in seeing.
 And a high school friend insisted episode after episode that I would love Star Trek: The Next Generation… I just needed to watch one more to see the light.